Early human migration

 By mapping persistent springs across the African landscape, the researchers have been able to model how our ancestors may have moved between water sources at different times and how this impacted their ability to traverse the landscape as the climate changed.

-Lead author of the study Dr Mark Cuthbert, from Cardiff University’s School of Earth and Ocean Sciences, said: “We found that the geology is really important in controlling how much rainfall gets stored in the ground during wet periods.
+Lead author of the study Dr Mark Cuthbert, from Cardiff University’s School of Earth and Environmental Sciences, said: “We found that the geology is really important in controlling how much rainfall gets stored in the ground during wet periods.
 Modelling the springs showed that many could still flow during long dry periods because this groundwater store acts like a buffer against climate change.

 “As such, we begin to see that the geology, and not just the climate, control the availability of water - the landscape was a catalyst for change in Africa.”